blackat/slides/head-first-angular-elements/md-files/angular-elements-intro.md

 **Angular Elements** <span class="text-highlight">library</span> provides a way to write custom components that can be used <span class="text-highlight">everywhere</span> without any Angular knowledge:
 - CMS;
-- HTML and JavaScript;
+- HTML and Vanilla JavaScript;
 - React, Vue, etc;
-- legacy AngularJS application instead of the ngUpdate.
+- legacy AngularJS application instead of the `ngUpdate`.

 Note:
 just a note